sajjad-git/spatial-stats-vae/README.md

 2. Unzip multiple_lines.zip and place the multiple_lines inside the data folder in the root directory.
 3. Open multiple_lines and unzip images.zip.
 4. Run setup.sh by running ./setup.sh in terminal.
 If you're running the training for the first time, the code will ask for a WandB API key.
 Enter a valid API key.
 This command should run the src/models/sweep.py file which contains the configuration parameters used in our tinypaper.
-To see our tiny paper, see toward_learning_latent_variable.pdf.